RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

    fields.

--  The RdcReader can support both the Embedded and Standalone mode.
+-  RdcReader can support both the Embedded and Standalone mode.
 Standalone mode can be used with and without authentication.

 -  In the Standalone mode, the RdcReader can automatically reconnect to  rdcd when connection is lost.When rdcd is restarted, the previously